piEsposito/blitz-bayesian-deep-learning/README.md

 In order to demonstrate that, we will create a Bayesian Neural Network Regressor for the Boston-house-data toy dataset, trying to create confidence interval (CI) for the houses of which the price we are trying to predict.
 We will perform some scaling and the CI will be about 75%.
 It will be interesting to see that about 90% of the CIs predicted are lower than the high limit OR (inclusive) higher than the lower one.

 ## Importing the necessary modules
+Despite from the known modules, we will bring from BLiTZ athe `variational_estimator`decorator, which helps us to handle the BayesianLinear layers on the module keeping it fully integrated with the rest of Torch, and, of course, `BayesianLinear`, which is our layer that features weight uncertanity.

 ```python
 import torch
 import torch.nn as nn